 The CCRC Research Committee considers all proposals and calls for new research.

 The CCRC’s Research Committee was established in 2014/15.
-It is made up of a number of CCRC Commissioners and staff including members of the Senior Management Team.
+It is made up of a number of CCRC Commissioners and staff including members of the Senior Leadership Team.

 They are assisted and advised by two independent academic members.
 These are: